digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/data-sources/redis.md

 - **Password**: The password used for authentication

 :::info
-Click on **Test connection** button to verify if the credentials are correct and that the Redis is accessible to ToolJet server.
+Click on **Test connection** button to verify if the credentials are correct and that the Redis is accessible to JumpStart server.
 Click on **Save** button to save the data source.
 :::

 ## Redis Queries